Gridlock 0.3.912 Available Now!

 Working on some new videos as we speak, until then here are a couple of videos demonstrating the Monome emulation portion of Gridlock.

-This software is donationware.
+Gridlock 0.3.55 and Gridlock 0.3.91 monome are donationware.
 You are free to download and use it for personal use for free.
-If you are using it for commercial production or gigging (or not!) please consider leaving a donation as this will allow me to keep developing more apps such as this.
+If you are using it for commercial production or gigging, please consider an upgrade to 0.3.91 Entry, Standard or Full - not only will it give you more features but it will allow me to keep developing new functionality.
+If you find the software useful then please consider leaving a donation.

 PLEASE NOTE that the license does not include the right to distribute any portion of the software in your own commercial devices, or any modified code in non-commercial devices - please contact firstname.lastname@example.org in order to discuss this option.